ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 - Connection between source and Ground in Nmos
 ![Screenshot 2024-04-03 003938](https://github.com/ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/138649249/766c98b8-ed95-479f-a8ad-31bf4cd757cb)

 Now open the tkcon window and type the commands for extracting the files.
 Bute before that see lets see its location

-     ```bash
-        pwd
-     ```
+        `pwd`
 To extract the file from here, we have to write the command in tckon window and the comand is `extract all`
 ![Screenshot 2024-04-03 004306](https://github.com/ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/138649249/95b54116-8561-49b3-952c-a20f206303e9)